nikhilsaldanha/server-stats-bot/README.md

 |    `/processes`  | reports the top 5 memory consuming processes on your server(currently returns any 5 processes (unordered) in production)  |
 |  `/timestats`  |  does a timed test and reports the total system and total user time in that interval  |
 |   `/exec <cmd>`   |   executes the `<cmd>` command on the server.
 Currently, only for non-interactive commands   |

+---
+## Future Contributions
+- The data sent to the user is in JSON, needs to be formatted for a decent UX
+- Currently works only for single user.
+Need to setup a db architecture that allows multiple users to be notified simultaneously
+- Better memory and process stats with more control and information
+- Execute interactive commands
+- Add NLP capabilities to improve overall UX
+- Move this code to an independent server so that any server can setup an enpoint to get stats for their server